MrChepe09/Competitive-Programming-Codes/README.md

 # Competetive-Programming-Codes
 GitHub Repository for storing the Coding files during various contests on Competetive Programming Websites.
 Currently working only on CodeChef, LeetCode, HackerRank and HackerEarth.
-Will include Codeforces and SPOJ in future.
-Codes from every Contest solved by me will be uploaded here.
+Will include Codeforces and SPOJ in future. #Included CodeForces Codes from every Contest solved by me will be uploaded here.
 Don't use them for Cheating Purposes.